-Development and Communications Manager
+Development and Communications Lead

 The Art of Problem Solving Initiative, Inc. (a 501(c)(3) organization) is a rapidly-growing nonprofit.
 Our flagship program, Bridge to Enter Advanced Mathematics (BEAM), helps underserved students with talent in math enter a realistic pathway towards becoming scientists, mathematicians, engineers, and programmers.
 Led by staff with these same technical backgrounds, BEAM believes that pathways to STEM careers are created through access to advanced work beyond what's usually taught in school.
 BEAM's model includes intense academic summer programs for middle school students (after 6th and 7th grade) and year-round support all the way through to high school graduation.

-Working with the Executive Director, the board of directors, and other senior leadership in the organization, the Development and Communications Manager will implement strategy by coordinating and tracking outreach with existing supporters, developing relationships with potential supporters, organizing and leading fundraising events, researching grant opportunities, and applying to grants.
-In addition, the Development and Communications Manager will work with senior leadership to develop fundraising strategy and messaging.
+Working with the Executive Director, the board of directors, and other senior leadership in the organization, the Development and Communications Lead will implement strategy by coordinating and tracking outreach with existing supporters, developing relationships with potential supporters, organizing and leading fundraising events, researching grant opportunities, and applying to grants.
+In addition, the Development and Communications Lead will work with senior leadership to develop fundraising strategy and messaging.

 Donor and Relationship Management